MS-Quality-Hub/pymzqc/accessories/heroku/README.md

 The mzQC gitHub-pages integration and `local_validator.html` expect the API to run on port 5000.
 Calling the mzqc_online_validator directly in gunicorn is fine too (`podman run -p 8123:8123 -ti localhost/mzqc-validator python3 -m gunicorn mzqc_online_validator:app -b 0.0.0.0:8123 --chdir mzqc-validator/`), the `wsgi.py` indirection is a legacy effect from heroku's Procfile use and their example app.

+The validate function of SemanticCheck is considerate of the environment variable `MAX_ERR` which set to an integer limits the amount of validation errors that can occur before validation is aborted.
+This can be for example adjusted in the call like so: `podman run -p 5000:5000 -ti localhost/mzqc-validator env MAX_ERR=3 python3 -m gunicorn mzqc_online_validator:app -b 0.0.0.0:5000 --chdir mzqc-validator/`

 #### Legacy Heroku Deployment
 Or you can deploy your own heroku dyno like so:
 ```